dudintv/dudin.tv/content/articles/vizrt-script-1.md

 Why do we need scripts in VizArtist?
 All the more so we have got a lot of ready plugins.

 > I like scripting because it enables to get non-existed functionality or remake existing with new options.
 You can significantly speed up your work, including creating complex structures, keyframes, etc. You can automize processes of getting and processing of data within a scene.
-Also you can import coordinates of camera and objects from AE.
+Also, you can import coordinates of camera and objects from AE.
 The right way to create interactive elements is to use a script.

-Script is a typical program.
+The script is a typical program.
 The only difference is in the level of abstraction.
-In classical languages we operate with primitive data type like link, number, character.
-In scripts it's more convenient — high level objects are already existing for use.
-For example, in vizrt-scripts we work with containers and plugins, scenes and the engine.
-It's enough to assign a new position for camera to make it to go over with natural consequences like view change.
+In classical languages, we operate with primitive data type like link, number, character.
+In scripts it's more convenient — high-level objects are already existing for use.
+For example, in vizrt-scripts, we work with containers and plugins, scenes and the engine.
+It's enough to assign a new position for the camera to make it to go over with natural consequences like view change.

-Script is like a program.
+The script is like a program.
 It works as an automate taking input data and giving result during a process.
-Input data can be anything like current container, position, mouse click or button pushing...
-A result is also anything like changing of a parameter, creating or deleting anything. _Of course, script can return nothing.
+Input data can be anything like current container, position, mouse click or button-pushing...
+A result is also anything like changing of a parameter, creating or deleting anything. _Of course, a script can return nothing.
 But why would we write it?_

 Learning any programming language contains three components: